spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/create-helm-app-profile.md

 ---
-sidebar_label: "Create App Profile With Helm Chart"
+sidebar_label: "Add a Helm Chart"
-title: "Create App Profile With Helm Chart"
+title: "Add a Helm Chart"
 description: "REVISE: Learn how to create an app profile for your Palette Virtual Clusters that uses a Helm chart."
 hide_table_of_contents: false
 sidebar_position: 20